Ron Avi Astor

 Member Since: 2016

-Astor’s work has won numerous international research awards from the Society for Social Work Research, the American Psychological Association, the American Educational Research Association, the Military Child Educational Coalition and other research organizations.
+Astor’s work has won numerous international research awards from the Society for Social Work Research, the American Psychological Association, the American Educational Research Association, the Military Child Educational Coalition, and other research organizations.
 He has an honorary doctorate from Hebrew Union College.
-Astor is a fellow of APA, AERA, and an elected member of the National Academy of Education and American Academy of Social Work and Social Welfare.
+Astor is a fellow of APA, AERA, and an elected member of the National Academy of Education and the American Academy of Social Work and Social Welfare.
+Astor is currently working on studies related to COVID19 and School Safety worldwide.
+He has been involved in consortiums aiming to depolice schools and build systemic resources to provide supports and caring schools in communities that have been under-resourced due to systemic racism and prejudice.
+Much of his recent work focuses on the empowerment of students, administrators, teachers, and parents within schools to create welcoming schools at scale.
+He is also on an APA task force centering on teacher and school staff harm that is exploring how the dual pandemic of COVID19 and resources have impacted teachers, social workers, psychologists, administrators, and school staff’s sense of safety.
+This work is aimed at policy recommendations at the city, state, and national levels.

 His work has been funded by the Department of Defense Educational Activity, National Institutes of Mental Health, H.F.
 Guggenheim Foundation, National Academy of Education/Spencer Foundation, William T. Grant Foundation, Israeli Ministry of Education, a Fulbright Senior Scholar Fellowship, University of Michigan, USC and the W.K.
 Kellogg Foundation and other foundations.